 The property appeared to be in a condition generally consistent with its age and type.
+Some items of repair and maintenance are required.

 Legal & Other Matters

 13. Alterations: Has the property been extended/converted/ altered?
 (If yes, see section 15)